abinit/abinit/doc/installation.md

 the hostname.ac9 file directory in the ~abinit directory, where such a hostname.ac9 file will be also seen by the build system (and preferred over the one located in ~/.abinit/build/) or in your build directory (like ~abinit/tmp/).
-As mentioned above, you might even type at the terminal the definitions contained in the hostname.ac9 file.
+As mentioned above, you might even input the options contained in the hostname.ac9 file directly on the command line.

 Note the order of precedence for the location of the hostname.ac9 file (or command-line information), in case more than one possibility is used,